-Less than 1 person in 100 obese people has a 'medical' cause for their obesity.
+Very few obese people have a 'medical' cause for their obesity.
 For example, conditions such as Cushing's syndrome and an underactive thyroid are rare causes of weight gain.
 Women with polycystic ovary syndrome may also be overweight.
-(See separate leaflets called Cushing's Syndrome and Polycystic Ovary Syndrome for further details on these conditions.)
+(See separate leaflets called Cushing's Syndrome, Hypothyroidism, and Polycystic Ovary Syndrome for further details on these conditions.)

-Some medicines such as steroids, some antidepressants, sulfonylureas and sodium valproate may contribute to weight gain.
+Some medicines such as steroids, some antidepressants, some treatments for epilepsy and diabetes, and the contraceptive injection may contribute to weight gain.
 If you give up smoking, your appetite may increase and, as a result, you may put on weight.
 People with low mood or depression may also have a tendency to eat more energy-dense 'comfort' foods and so gain weight.

 What are the benefits of losing weight and how much weight should I lose?

 It is difficult to measure how much quality of life is improved if you lose some weight.
 Many people feel better, and have more energy.
 Some people notice an improvement in their self-esteem.
 But there are also definite health benefits from losing some weight.
 As explained above, many diseases are more common in obese and overweight people and you are less likely to develop them if you lose some weight.